RLeek/CartoonChartBackend/docs/animations/filter.md

    **Optional:**

   `seasonType=["year"]`

-  *year is where December is included in Autumn
+  "year" is where December is included in Autumn

 ## Data Params: